Semantic indexing

 What the index holds

-For every text file in your vault (Markdown by default, optionally PDF), the index stores:
+For every indexable file in your vault (Markdown by default, plus optional PDF, PPTX, XLSX, and DOCX), the index stores:

-The database itself (knowledge.db) lives under the agent folder (default .obsidian-agent).
-It uses the same atomic-write and snapshot machinery described in the Troubleshooting page: an integrity_check runs on open, daily snapshots land in .bak/, and a lock file prevents two Obsidian instances from corrupting the file.
+The database itself (knowledge.db) lives at <vault>/.vault-operator/data/knowledge.db.
+Vaults upgraded from before v2.13 may still see the legacy .obsidian-agent folder.
+The current schema version is tracked in src/core/knowledge/KnowledgeDB.ts (SCHEMA_VERSION).
+The file uses the same atomic-write and snapshot machinery described in the Troubleshooting page: an integrity_check runs on open, daily snapshots land in .bak/, and a lock file prevents two Obsidian instances from corrupting the file.

 Chunking